dOrgTech/hive-explorer/README.md

 ### Accessing the SQLite database

 Okay, so you have the *huge* corpus of data (18gb).
 Now what?
-A SQLite databsae works just like a normal SQL database (same way of querying, with a few quirks at the margins) except instead of pointing to a remote address, you point it to a **file** instead when querying.
+A SQLite database works just like a normal SQL database (same way of querying, with a few quirks at the margins) except instead of pointing to a remote address, you point it to a **file** instead when querying.
 You can check [this link](https://towardsdatascience.com/10-best-sql-editor-tools-in-the-market-126acd64ba06) to find some good tools for querying / editing SQL, all of which *should* have SQLite support.
 I personally use [SQLite Studio](https://sqlitestudio.pl/).

 ## Dev Environment